Guidelines for Contributors

 Scenic shots must be taken in Pennsylvania.

 We prefer to receive written or e-mailed proposals before receiving completed manuscripts.
 However, we review all submitted material including unsolicited, completed manuscripts.
-Query at least six months ahead of an anticipated issue date.

 Please include a self-addressed stamped envelope with correspondence and unsolicited material.